MannamVaishnavi/Omnify_Assessment/Readme.txt

 => Omnify Assessment Project

 This project is a simple Flask-based application that simulates a class booking system.
-It demonstrates the use of Python, Flask, and JSON for storing and retrieving data.
+It uses Python, Flask, SQLite, and SQLAlchemy to store and manage data, and returns responses in JSON format via REST APIs.

 Features
 - View available classes